Adrita-Khan/AstroPhotoZ/README.md

 ## Usage

-Follow the example notebooks to apply Gaussian processes and other data analysis techniques to photometric data.
-Hyperparameters and methods can be adjusted to fit specific research requirements.
+Follow the notebooks to apply Gaussian processes (notebooks and scripts will be updated and shared as the work progresses) and other data analysis techniques to photometric data.
+Hyperparameters and methods can be adjusted to suit specific research requirements.
 ## Contributing

 Contributions are welcome!
 Please feel free to open issues, suggest improvements, or submit pull requests.